 Our vision is to see both lives and communities transformed – and we believe that starts with the individual.

-We partner with corrections facilities in Maine to provide avenues for both juvenile and adult offenders to get re-integrated into the community.
-We believe there’s potential hidden within everyone, and that it just takes a little digging to discover and learn to use it – this is what we set out to do.
+We partner with corrections facilities in Maine to provide avenues for young adult offenders to get re-integrated into the local community.
+We believe there’s potential hidden within everyone, and that it just takes a little digging to discover how to use it.

 Our philosophy is based on the idea that the improvement of the individual leads to the improvement of the community.
-We believe that through our partnerships and projects, we can impact the communities surrounding us in a positive and transformative way.
+We are confident that through our partnerships and projects, we can have an impact on the communities surrounding us in a positive and transformative way.

 How We Do It

-It is our goal to provide an alternative, one that offers hope and an opportunity for a changed life.
+It is our goal to provide an alternative that offers hope and an opportunity for a changed life.
 Hidden beneath their crimes and addictions are leaders, artists, culinary geniuses, craftsmen, counselors, lawyers and so much more.
-We want to provide the opportunity and platform through our employment, mentorship, and housing programs for juvenile and adult offenders to share their talents, learn how to be valued employees, earn an income, obtain their GED and other certifications, get their driver’s license, and learn new skills.
+Through our employment, mentorship, and housing programs, we want to provide the opportunity for young adult offenders to share their talents.
+With the right opportunities they can learn how to be valued employees, earn an income, get their driver’s license, obtain their GED and acquire other certifications.

-We are working with law enforcement agencies, trained counselors and other professionals, community leaders, and lay persons to provide environments and support systems to give people transitioning from lock-up the tools and support needed to become successful, independent, and contributing citizens.
-As we give chances to those who’ve been given up on so many times before, we’re hoping to help change not only their future, but the future of the communities they inhabit, as well.
+We are working with law enforcement agencies, trained counselors and other professionals to give people transitioning from lock-up the tools and support needed to become successful, independent, and contributing citizens.
+As we give chances to those who’ve been written off so many times before, we’re hoping to help change their future, and the future of the communities they inhabit.

 We believe it takes the support of the community to ensure the success of people transitioning out of lock-up and into independent living; we are committed to collaborating with as many partner agencies as possible.
 This includes (but isn’t limited to) the Maine Department of Corrections, Long Creek Youth Development Center, The Friends of Long Creek, and various other community organization and churches across Maine.